faithkangui/alx-system_engineering-devops/0x00-shell_basics/README.md

-lists even the hidden files
+changes the working directory to user home directory